 - Only tests for three types of mold

 Don’t wait on a petri dish to slowly collect a sample when the My Mold Detective mold test kit comes with an air sampling pump to take quick, 5-minute air quality samples of both indoor and outdoor locations.
 Just attach the air sampling pump to one of four sample cassettes and draw in nearby air and mold spores (if present).
 Collect the sample cassette and pack it into the included mailing envelope to send to the laboratory for testing.

 Keep the home safe from lingering and spreading mold spores by testing and treating mold problems.
-For more information on mold test kits, like how they work and whether these kits expire, read below to get answers to these questions and several additional commonly asked questions about the best mold test kits.
+For more information on mold test kits, such as how they work and whether these kits expire, read below to get answers to these questions and several additional commonly asked questions about the best mold test kits.

-Q. How does a mold test kit work?
+Q: How does a mold test kit work?

 In general, mold test kits collect samples from either the air or a surface in the home.
 The sample is then checked by the user or sent to a lab for results that will be emailed within a period of 3 days to 4 weeks, depending on several different factors, such as the location of the lab and the mail transit timeline.

-Q. Do mold test kits expire?
+Q: Do mold test kits expire?